-Before dealing with the effects of page load time on conversion rates, we need to have an idea about what these terms mean.
+Before dealing with the effects of page load time on conversion rates, we need to have an idea of what these terms mean.

-Page load time: as per the Google, is the average amount of time it takes for a page to load, from initiating a page view to load completion in the browser.
+Page load time: as per Google, this is the average amount of time it takes for a page to load, from initiating a page view to load completion in the browser.

-Conversion rates: is the ratio of complete transactions to the total number of website visitors.
+Conversion rates: the ratio of complete transactions to the total number of website visitors.

 Why are these conversion rates important?
 It is these conversion rates that actually determine the sales revenue you receive from your website.
 They have a profound effect on marketing as well.

 What do the conversion rates depend on?
 A visitor to your website is likely to convert only once they have an optimal site experience.
 To provide this, your website needs to take their patience into consideration.
 Every website visitor today expects a website to load in the blink of an eye.
 The concept of having to wait just doesn’t exist anymore.
 Faster a page loads, the happier and more satisfied the user will be.

 The average load time of a page depends on the network latency, server latency and browser load time.